Gofretfkintank/Gofretfkintank/README.md

 - 🔭 I’m currently working on A Discord Bot And A Website(private repo)
 - 🌱 I’m currently learning C++
 - 👯 I’m looking to collaborate on nobody im alone guy😎
-- 💬 Ask me about Js Or Node.js im master on these are
+- 💬 Ask me about Js Or Node.js im master on these
 - 📫 How to reach me: [![Discord](https://img.shields.io/badge/Discord-%235865F2.svg?style=for-the-badge&logo=discord&logoColor=white)](https://discord.com/users/1097807544849809408)

 -->